berluiscabrera2/focus-camera-php-project/README.md

 # Focus Camera Simple Customer Management System

 This is a basic CRUD (Create, Read, Update, Delete) application for managing customer entities, developed as part of the junior developer application process.
+The project is built in PHP and uses SQLite for data storage, with a single table named "customers".

 ## Note to Focus Camera Staff